 Mankind's Idea of Utopia is Exactly The Same as The Christian Heaven

 Luckily the Bible isn't at all silent on where "heaven" is and, even more importantly, what it will be like.
 In fact, the Bible's description of the coming kingdom is far, far, more practical, and a lot less obscure and incomprehensible, than that of our theologians.

 Like the first fruit offering of the Old Testament, Christ was the first of the harvest... the first one to be resurrected from the dead.

 Old Age and Death

-In an article I read on the web site of The American Society on Aging, Ronald J. Manheimer, former director of older adult education for The National Council on the Aging (NCOA) in Washington, D.C. talked about the "diminished sense of identity and personal worth" and the social isolation and loneliness, economic hardships etc. that makes the elderly person feel their life is superfluous.
+In an article I once read on the web site of The American Society on Aging, Ronald J. Manheimer, former director of older adult education for The National Council on the Aging (NCOA) in Washington, D.C. talked about the social isolation, loneliness, economic hardships etc. that many elderly cope with.
 And how do we fight this?
 With a barrage of "programs" designed to help the elderly cope.

-When we confront death, be it our own or that of a loved one we are usually gripped by a sense of inevitability, helplessness, and hopelessness.
+The fancy urns and expensive coffins only serve to soothe the feelings of those left behind.
 The oft repeated platitude ....
 "He (or she) has gone to a better place" is nothing more than a sop to the minds and emotions of those who cannot handle seeing someone put in a box, lowered into the ground, and covered up by dirt.
 However, even they will eventually move on - and you?
 You will be relegated to a few photographs in an album that will gradually gather more and more dust.

 Perhaps our religious convictions give us some solace and hope that either death is simply part of a recurring cycle, or that an unspecified "better life" awaits us on the other side.